 Costs of providing the School's programs and other activities have been presented in the statement of functional expenses.
+During the year, such costs are accumulated into separate groupings as either direct or indirect.
 Indirect or shared costs are allocated among program and support services by a method that best measures the relative degree of benefit.
-The expenses that are allocated include occupancy, depreciation, and information technology expenses which are allocated based on an estimate of square foot usage of the facilities, as well as salaries and wages, benefits, and payroll taxes which are allocated on estimates of time and effort.
+The expenses that are allocated include salaries and wages, pension expense, other employee benefits, payroll taxes, and other expenses, which are allocated on the basis of estimates of time and effort.